pipiscrew/angular2_small_prjs/angular8_with_php_canactivate_+_retain_PHPSessionCookie/readme.md

 <br/>
 <br/>

-**2** When you login to angular application, if you go to find the `PHPSession cookie` at developer console cookie manager, you will see an empty list!<br>
+**2** When you login to angular application, if you go to find the `PHPSession cookie` at developer console cookie manager, you will see an empty list! (as tested on Chronium v71 & Firefox v67)<br>

 ![shot1](https://user-images.githubusercontent.com/3852762/59976247-37d58180-95b1-11e9-8d5a-74c90daef95c.png)
 <br>